thoughtbot/guides/rails/README.md

 - Set an empty string as the default constraint for non-required string and text fields.
 [Example](migration.rb#L6).
 - Set an explicit [`on_delete` behavior for foreign keys].
+- Don't change a migration after it has been merged into `main` if the desired change can be solved with another migration.
+- If there are default values, set them in migrations.
+- Use SQL, not `ActiveRecord` models, in migrations.
+- [Add foreign key constraints] in migrations.

 [`on_delete` behavior for foreign keys]: http://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-add_foreign_key
+[add foreign key constraints]: http://robots.thoughtbot.com/referential-integrity-with-foreign-keys

 ## Routes